Shingo Takagi: The Rampage Dragon (2025–present)

 At Wrestling Dontaku: Night 2 on May 4 where Takagi teamed with L.I.J stablemates Bushi, Hiromu Takahashi, Tetsuya Naito to defeat Shota Umino, Tomohiro Ishii and Just 4 Guys' Taichi and Taka Michinoku in what would be Bushi and Naito's farewell match in NJPW.
 At the same event, it was announced that L.I.J would be ending as a stable moving forward.
 After the L.I.J's disbandment, Takagi adopted the moniker of the "Rampage Dragon" and would go to unsuccessfully challenge Hirooki Goto at Dominion 6.15 in Osaka-jo Hall for the IWGP World Heavyweight Championship.
+Takagi and the remaining L.I.J. members would also form a new stable called "Unaffilated."
+On October 13 at King of Pro-Wrestling, the Unaffilated formed an alliance with the Bullet Club War Dogs.
+For the 2025 World Tag League, Takagi teamed with War Dogs member Drilla Moloney and the duo would go by the name of "War Dragons".
+The War Dragons finished with eight points in the block stage and failed to advance with to the semi-finals.

+After Wrestle Kingdom 20, at New Year Dash!!, David Finlay and Yota Tsuji announced the dissolution of Bullet Club and Unaffilated, replacing the alliance with Unbound Co., which was a complete merger.
+On Night 2 of Wrestling Dontaku on May 4, 2026, Takagi unsuccessfully challenged Callum Newman for the IWGP Heavyweight Championship.

 Personal life

-Outside of his pro-wrestling career, Takagi supports his local football club, Ventforet Kofu, which currently competes in J2 League.
+Outside of his pro-wrestling career, Takagi supports his local football club, Ventforet Kofu, which currently compete in J2 League.
 He expressed support to LDP politician Sanae Takaichi following her appointment as Prime Minister of Japan in October 2025.

+Takagi began dating Natsumi Maki, also known as Natsupoi, after Takagi was invited to a Stardom show to promote his anniversary tour in May 2024.
+The two married at the end of 2025.